How to read a scientific paper: a step-by-step guide

 - What information am I looking for?

 - Where in the paper am I most likely to find the information I need?

 Is it background reading or a literature review for a research project you are currently working on?
 Are you getting into a new field of research?
 Do you wish to compare your results with the ones presented in the paper?
 Are you following an author’s work, and need to keep up-to-date on their current research?
 Are you keeping tabs on emerging methods in your field?

 All of these intentions require a different reading approach.

 For example, if you are getting into a new research field, to obtain background information and seminal references, you will be very interested in the introduction.
 You will also want to read the discussion, to understand the wider context in which the findings lie.

 If you are following an author’s work, a cursory skim may be all that is required to understand how the paper lies within their overall research program.

-If you are primarily interested in the study design and techniques the authors have used to conduct their study, then you will spend the most time reading and understanding the methods section of the paper.
+If you are primarily interested in the study design and techniques the authors have used, then you will spend the most time reading and understanding the methods section of the paper.

 Knowing why you want to read the paper facilitates how you will read the paper.
 Depending on your needs, your approach may take the form of a surface-level reading or a deep reading.

 Knowing your motivations will also guide your navigation through the paper because you have already identified which sections are most likely to contain the information you need.
 Approaching reading a paper in this way saves you time and makes the task less daunting.